lrc-se/aoc-2023/README.md

 ### Day 7

-Solved part 2 with an explicit brute-force combination search, which I then made more efficient with a cache.
+Solved part 2 with an explicit brute-force combination search, which I then made more efficient with a cache (which I in turn removed after I came up with a better optimization).
 There are probably better ways, but this is quite fast already.

 ### Day 8

 This year's (first?) period piece, as it were.
 LCM to the rescue, as usual.
-(Note that the included test input only applies to part 1.)

 ### Day 9